sachincsheth/azure-content/articles/data-lake-store/data-lake-store-offline-bulk-data-upload.md

 # Use Azure Import-Export Service for offline copy of data to Data Lake Store

+Azure Import/Export Service allows you to securely transfer large amounts of data to Azure blob storage by shipping hard disk drives to an Azure data center.

-In this article, you will learn about how to copy huge datasets (>200GB) into an Azure Data Lake Store using offline copy methods, like [Azure Import/Export Service](../storage/storage-import-export-service.md).
-Specifically, The file used as an example in this article is 339,420,860,416 bytes i.e. about 319GB on disk.
+In this article, you will learn about how to copy large datasets into an Azure Data Lake Store using offline copy methods, like [Azure Import/Export Service](../storage/storage-import-export-service.md).
+Specifically, The file used as an example in this article is about 319GB on disk.
 Let's call this file 319GB.tsv.

-Azure Import/Export Service allows you to securely transfer large amounts of data to Azure blob storage by shipping hard disk drives to an Azure data center.

 ## Prerequisites